Hinduism: Definitions

+referring to a broad range of sometimes opposite and often competitive traditions.

+In Western ethnography, the term refers to the fusion, or synthesis, of various Indian cultures and traditions, with diverse roots and no founder.
+This Hindu synthesis emerged after the Vedic period, between c.
+500–200 BCE and c.
+300 CE, in the period of the Second Urbanisation and the early classical period of Hinduism, when the epics and the first Puranas were composed.
+It flourished in the medieval period, with the decline of Buddhism in India.
+Hinduism's variations in belief and its broad range of traditions make it difficult to define as a religion according to traditional Western conceptions.

-Hinduism includes a diversity of ideas on spirituality and traditions, but has no ecclesiastical order, no unquestionable religious authorities, no governing body, no prophet(s) nor any binding holy book; Hindus can choose to be polytheistic, pantheistic, panentheistic, pandeistic, henotheistic, monotheistic, monistic, agnostic, atheistic or humanist.
-According to Doniger, "ideas about all the major issues of faith and lifestyle – vegetarianism, nonviolence, belief in rebirth, even caste – are subjects of debate, not dogma."
+Hinduism includes a diversity of ideas on spirituality and traditions; Hindus can be polytheistic, pantheistic, panentheistic, pandeistic, henotheistic, monotheistic, monistic, agnostic, atheistic or humanist.
+According to Mahatma Gandhi, "a man may not believe in God and still call himself a Hindu".
+According to Wendy Doniger, "ideas about all the major issues of faith and lifestyle – vegetarianism, nonviolence, belief in rebirth, even caste – are subjects of debate, not dogma."

 Because of the wide range of traditions and ideas covered by the term Hinduism, arriving at a comprehensive definition is difficult.
 The religion "defies our desire to define and categorize it".
 Hinduism has been variously defined as a religion, a religious tradition, a set of religious beliefs, and "a way of life".
-From a Western lexical standpoint, Hinduism like other faiths is appropriately referred to as a religion.
-In India, the term dharma is preferred, which is broader than the Western term religion.
+From a Western lexical standpoint, Hinduism, like other faiths, is appropriately referred to as a religion.
+In India, the term (Hindu) dharma is used, which is broader than the Western term "religion," and refers to the religious attitudes and behaviours, the 'right way to live', as preserved and transmitted in the various traditions collectively referred to as "Hinduism."

 The study of India and its cultures and religions, and the definition of "Hinduism", has been shaped by the interests of colonialism and by Western notions of religion.
 Since the 1990s, those influences and its outcomes have been the topic of debate among scholars of Hinduism, and have also been taken over by critics of the Western view on India.